-Dr. Heller’s current research interests include the design and analysis of phase 2 clinical trials, the analysis of survival data, and the investigation of biomarkers to update patient prognosis.
+Dr. Heller’s current research interests include the design and analysis of phase 2 clinical trials, the analysis of survival data, and the investigation of predictive accuracy measures.
 For the analysis of phase 2 studies, he has developed a test statistic that adjusts for patient risk when the patient population is heterogeneous.
 This approach is applicable in targeted therapy trials, where multiple patient populations are treated under a single protocol.
 In survival analysis, he has developed a measure of predictive accuracy, based on the concept of explained randomness.
 This metric, applied to risk models with survival data, is used to determine the adequacy of a risk classification model for clinical decision making.
-Dr. Heller’s work with circulating tumor cells, a biomarker for metastatic disease, has demonstrated both prognostic utility and clinical utility when applied to metastatic prostate cancer patients.
-Dr. Heller is involved in the design and analysis of laboratory and clinical studies emanating from the Departments of Medicine, Pediatrics, and Surgery.
+In addition, he is developing statistical methods to evaluate the improvement in risk classification measures due to the inclusion of new biomarkers.
+The statistical methods will provide a metric to decide whether a change in patient risk, due to the inclusion of new biomarkers into the risk model, is random variation or a true improvement in the accuracy of a risk classification model.
+Finally, Dr. Heller is involved in the design and analysis of laboratory and clinical studies emanating from the Departments of Medicine, Pediatrics, and Surgery.